 Kate commenced with RDA NT in May 2012.
 She has wide networks across the Territory’s government, agricultural and environmental sectors.
-She is the Treasurer of the NT Farmers Association, a member of the Territory NRM Board, a member of the NT Catchments Advisory Committee as wells as several water allocation planning committees, and she participates in many other regional networking forums with the aim of having as broad an understanding of the NT’s regional development drivers as possible.
-Kate is a passionate advocate for the Northern Territory, its landscape and its residents.
+She is the Treasurer of the NT Farmers Association, the Deputy Chair of Territory NRM, and she participates in several water allocation planning processes.
+Kate contributes to many regional networking forums with the aim of having a broad understanding of the NT’s regional development drivers as possible.
+She is a passionate advocate for the Northern Territory, it’s landscape an it’s residents.

 Central Australia Project Officer